richinfante/rebbletool/README.md

 # RebbleTool

-An upgraded version of `pebbletoo`l that runs on modern python (tested on 3.13)
+An upgraded version of `pebbletool` that runs on modern python (tested on 3.13)

 **_Very_ Experimental, Use At Your Own Risk!!!**